Macron keeps an open line to Putin as war in Ukraine rages | Law-Order

 Macron's relentless push for dialogue reflects France's post-World War II tradition of carving out its own geopolitical path and its refusal to blindly follow the United States.
 After Russian troops pushed deep into Ukraine, Macron's resolve to maintain communication channels with Putin is providing Western allies with insight into the Russian leader's state of mind, his intentions on the battlefield and at home in Russia as the Kremlin cracks down on opponents.
 “He is keeping a diplomatic channel open for the West in case Putin might want to de-escalate and look for a way out of this crisis,” said Benjamin Haddad, a senior director for Europe at the Atlantic Council in Paris and a member of Macron's party.

-The French president has been clear from the start: Putin alone is to blame for the death and destruction in Ukraine and the major consequences of the war for France and Europe.
-But on the other hand if Putin wants to talk, he will listen.

-Putin called on Thursday.
-The number of refugees fleeing Ukraine had already topped 1 million and several towns in the east were in ruins.
-Macron picked up and they talked for 90 minutes.
-An official in the French presidency rushed to brief reporters on the conversation.
-Putin told Macron the military operation in Ukraine is "going according to plan" and he will continue "until the end,'' the official said.
-Putin claimed that "war crimes" were being committed by Ukrainians.
-He called them "Nazis,'' the official said.
-There's no need to negotiate, Putin said.
-He will achieve the "neutralisation and disarmament of Ukraine" with his army.
-The official couldn't be named in keeping with Elysee practices.
-Macron "spoke the truth" to Putin, the official said, and explained how his war on Ukraine is perceived by the West.
-"I spoke to President Putin.
-I asked him to stop attacks on Ukraine.
-At this point, he refuses," Macron tweeted.
+Macron “spoke the truth” to Putin, the official said, and explained how his war on Ukraine is perceived by the West.
+“I asked him to stop attacks on Ukraine.
+At this point, he refuses,” Macron tweeted.
 He said dialogue will continue.
-"We must prevent the worst from happening."
-Since he was elected president in 2017, Macron has shown a keen interest in forging personal relationships with world leaders, including those who value a degree of pragmatism when discussing democracy and human rights while pursing business opportunities.
-His business-friendly diplomacy paid off in the Persian Gulf in December when he signed a multi-billion euro weapons contract with Abu Dhabi Crown Prince Mohammed bin Zayed Al Nayhan.
-Macron drew fierce criticism on that trip for travelling to Saudi Arabia to become the first Western leader to meet with Crown Prince Mohammed bin Salman after the 2018 killing of journalist Jamal Khashoggi.
-"Macron stands out among European Union leaders with his willingness to be in the spotlight, to drive the foreign policy and push things ahead," said Silvia Colombo, an expert on EU foreign relations at the International Institute in Rome.
+“We must prevent the worst from happening.”
+Since he was elected president in 2017, Macron has shown a keen interest in forging personal relationships with world leaders.

+“Macron stands out among European Union leaders with his willingness to be in the spotlight, to drive foreign policy and push things ahead,” said Silvia Colombo, an expert on EU foreign relations at the International Institute in Rome.

 There is no other foreign leader that Macron has tried to bring closer to his corner than Putin.
-Macron, a staunch European, was confident that a mixture of personal charm and the splendor of France's past would convince Putin to keep Russia within the European security habitat.
-Macron first hosted Putin in the sumptuous Place of Versailles in 2017.
-Two years later they discussed stalled Ukraine peace talks in Macron's summer residence at the Fort de Bregancon on the French Riviera as Macron tried to build on European diplomacy that had helped ease hostilities in the past.
+Macron was confident that a mixture of personal charm and the splendor of France's past would convince Putin to keep Russia within the European security habitat.
+Macron first hosted Putin in the Place of Versailles in 2017.
+Two years later they discussed stalled Ukraine peace talks in Macron's summer residence on the French Riviera as Macron tried to build on European diplomacy that had helped ease hostilities in the past.
 It's become clear over the past several weeks that Putin was on the war path even as he denied it, sitting across from Macron at a very long table during his last visit to Moscow.
 Macron wanted to believe him, Foreign Minister Jean-Yves Le Drian said after critics claimed the French president has fallen into the old European trap of appeasing Putin's Russia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)